basshelal/jVSTwRapper/src/Readme_mac.txt

 if you have a lower version.

-I will continue working on that an enable Java GUI support again once I have it working stable.
+I will continue working on that an fully support Java GUIs once I have it working stable.
-For the meantime, you can try these config values for the .ini to enable Java GUI of the demo
+In the meantime, you can use these config values for the .ini to enable the Java GUI of the demo
 plugins:

 # If your Plug doesnt have a custom user interface (UI), simply comment out